scourgesisters/scourgesisters/README.md

                                                        !!
 PLEASE READ !!

-hi. my girlfriend <a href="https://github.com/DitzyKat">DitzyKat</a> and i wrote something to address some allegations about us in a doc that thunderbringer or "rafa" and his friends put together. they say its not a callout doc, but it links to a strawpage called callouts. i find it appalling that i got put into a doc with an actual pedophile and other awful people over a headcanon, but this ponytown shit gets crazy ig. so heres <a href=https://spamaltpage.straw.page/>our response.</a>
+this happened a while ago, but im leaving it here to make sure there are no misunderstandings in the future. my girlfriend <a href="https://github.com/DitzyKat">DitzyKat</a> and i wrote something to address some allegations about us in a doc that thunderbringer or "rafa" and his friends put together. they say its not a callout doc, but it links to a strawpage called callouts. read if you want, this is months old, i dont care lol <a href=https://spamaltpage.straw.page/>our response.</a>
-(theres more now that they responded to us, just scroll down if you wanna read it)

                                                             !
 DNI !